cosmos/cosmos-sdk/docs/architecture/adr-033-gov-split-vote.md

 ## Consequences

 ### Positive
-- It can make more accurate voting process especially for big validators.
+- Can make the voting process more accurate for addresses representing multiple stakeholders, often some of the largest addresses.

 ### Negative
 -